 Know What's Available

-The Thrift Savings Plan (TSP) is one aspect of your service member’s retirement plan that can help your family save in a tax-advantaged way.
+The Thrift Savings Plan (TSP) is one aspect of your Service member’s retirement plan that can help your family save in a tax-advantaged way.
 The TSP is available whether your spouse falls under the Legacy or the Blended Retirement System (BRS).
 However, this section on TSP Vesting only applies to those in the BRS.

-If your spouse is enrolled in the BRS, they are eligible to contribute to the TSP and receive matching contributions from his or her service.
+If your spouse is enrolled in the BRS, they are eligible to contribute to the TSP and receive matching contributions from their service.

-Whether they decide to contribute or not, his or her service will still add an automatic 1% contribution.
-If your service member does contribute, not only will their service add 1%, it will match the level of their contribution up to 5%.
+Whether they decide to contribute or not, they will still receive an automatic 1% contribution.
+If your Service member does contribute, not only will they receive the 1% automatic contribution, but their service will match the level of their contribution up to 4%.
 The chart below illustrates how the different contributions can add up.

-First, your service member must stay in the military for two years before the service additions truly become theirs.
+First, your Service member must stay in the military for two years before the service additions truly become theirs.
 This is called “vesting.”
-The service member's contributions are always theirs, but if he or she leaves before being vested, the automatic and matching contributions from the service are forfeited.
+The Service member's contributions are always theirs, but if they leave before being vested, the automatic and matching contributions from the service are forfeited.

 Financial Planning Considerations